 - The Treasurer shall report summary financial information to the Management Council.

 - The Accounting records shall be kept at the registered office, or subject to legislation, at such other place or places as the Council shall think fit and shall always be open to inspection by members of the Council.

 - The Council shall from time to time determine whether and to what extent and at what times and places under what conditions or regulations the accounts and books of the PSSA or any of them shall be open to the inspection of members not being members of the Council, and no member (not being a member of the Council) shall have any right of inspecting any account or book or document of the PSSA as conferred by statute or authorised by the Council or by the PSSA in General Meeting.

-- At the Annual General Meeting in every year the Council shall lay before the Association a proper income and expenditure account for the period since the last preceding account (or in the case of the first account since the incorporation of the Association) made up to a date not more than six months before such meeting, together with a proper balance sheet made up as at the same date.
-Every such balance sheet shall be accompanied by proper reports of the Council and the external accountants, and copies of such accounts, balance sheet and reports (all of which shall be framed in accordance with any statutory requirements for the time being in force) and of any of the documents required by law to be annexed or attached thereto or to accompany the same shall not less than 21 days before the date of the meeting, subject nevertheless to the provisions of the Act, be sent to the external accountants and to all other persons entitled to receive notices of General Meetings in the same manner in which notices are hereinafter directed to be served.
+- At the designated Annual General Meeting the Council shall lay before the Association a proper income and expenditure account for the period since the last preceding account (or in the case of the first account since the incorporation of the Association) made up to a date not more than nine months before such meeting, together with a proper balance sheet made up as at the same date.
+Every such balance sheet shall be accompanied by proper reports of the Council and the external accountants and copies of such accounts, balance sheet and reports (all of which shall be framed in accordance with any statutory requirements for the time being in force) and of any of the documents required by law to be annexed or attached thereto or to accompany the same shall not less than 21 days before the date of the meeting, subject nevertheless to the provisions of the Act, be sent to the external accountants and to all other persons entitled to receive notices of General Meetings in the same manner in which notices are hereinafter directed to be served.

-- For avoidance of doubt, a member of the Council, a Committee or Working Group shall be treated as present at a meeting notwithstanding that he or she is not physically present if he/she is in communication with the meeting by telephone, video conference or other telecommunication link
+- For avoidance of doubt, a member of the Council, a Committee or Working Group shall be treated as present at a meeting notwithstanding that he or she is not physically present if he/ she is in communication with the meeting by telephone, video conference or other telecommunication link